widmogrod/gonumutil/README.md

 # gonumutil
 [GoNum](https://github.com/gonum) utility functions

-## NewConstantNumTicker & NewConstantTicker
+## NewConstantNumTicker
-Example demonstrates how to change scale of `X` and `Y` axis to have constant distance between markers
+The example demonstrates how to change the scale of the X and Y axis to have constant distance between markers
 ```go
 p, err := plot.New()
 if err != nil {